-Need a hire car in Perth?
-There are hundreds of real people’s cars of all types and sizes listed on Car Next Door.
-It doesn't matter if you require a 7 seater for a family camping trip, a large car for a surf trip with friends, or perhaps a small car for a shopping trip; Car Next Door has something for you.
-Car Next Door cars are up to 50% cheaper than a traditional car hire company.
-In fact, the average price per hour for a rental car in Perth is just $7.17 (plus fuel) with Car Next Door.
-It’s free to become a member, and because the keys are at the car, you can skip the rental counter!
+Need to rent a car in Perth?
+There are hundreds of real people’s cars of all types listed on Car Next Door.
+Regardless of whether you require a 7 seater to pick up the kids from school, a large car to collect a bike, or perhaps a small car to collect a parcel from the post office in Perth, Car Next Door has something for you.
+Borrowing a car from your neighbour is easier than with traditional car rental companies as you can skip the counter and all that tedious paperwork.
+Whether for a road trip or for a quick trip to the shops, find cars around you on the app and get prices by the hour or by day.
+It’s free to become a member, and because the keys are at the car, you can skip the rental counter and get instant access to your car.

 New to Perth or stopping by?
 We've got you covered.